TomAnthony/django-flexible-manifest-staticfiles/README.md

  - `STATICFILES_VERSIONED_INCLUDE` - This is a list of patterns you want to be included.
 Only files that match at least one of these patterns will be included.
 If you omit this setting, then all files are included by default.
  - `STATICFILES_VERSIONED_EXCLUDE` - Any file matching any of these patterns will be excluded from being versioned.

+Files must match against both rules (e.g. they must be both in the include list and not in the exclude list) in order to be versioned.

 Note that the complete path relative to the `static` directory is available for matching against.

 ## Examples

 This would only version `.css` and `.js` files, but would exclude minified files: